tim-harding/vanilla-ts-frontend-template/README.md

-# Vanilla Typescript Frontend Scaffold
+# Vanilla Typescript Frontend Template

-Webpack scaffolding for new frontend projects with plain old Typescript.
+Webpack template for new frontend projects with plain old Typescript.